Duofiller/docs/Introduction.md

 ```

 The fill sequence can be aborted at any time by pressing the button a short press while the fill sequence is ongoing.

-In sensor mode the LED will be green until the can is removed.
+### Bottle filling vs can filling
+- Bottle filling is always done in Timer Mode
+-